Paul Maunder.

 I can do a handstand for over a minute (on a good day!)

-Paul is an experienced tutor at Spirit Studios teaching Sound Engineering courses.
-Take a look and join us today.
+Paul is a tutor at Spirit Studios that teaches our Sound Engineering courses.

 More tutor profiles